Adamstown, New South Wales: History

 The Adamstown railway station opened in 1887 with the Newcastle–Gosford section of the Main North line.
 The now closed branch line to Belmont formerly left the main line just south of Adamstown Station.
 The town also includes the beginning of the Fernleigh Track, a multi-use rail trail near Belmont.
-The project is a joint venture between Newcastle City Council and Lake Macquarie City Council and extends from Adamstown to Belmont over an approximate distance of 15.5 km (10 mi).
+The project is a joint venture between Newcastle City Council and Lake Macquarie City Council and extends from Adamstown to Belmont over an approximate distance of 15.5 km.

+A military rifle range was established in the suburb in 1901, which was later redeveloped as Bullecourt Barracks and remains a depot for Australian Army Reserve units in the Newcastle area.

 Demographics

-According to the 2016 census of Population, there were 6,044 people in Adamstown.
+According to the 2021 census of Population, there were 6,335 people in Adamstown.